Di-KaZ/filmzograph/README.md

 # Insomnia colleciton
 There is an insomnia collection that you can import in it with all the endpoints of the api

+~it was a bas idea to do this in dart~